The Games Radar

 Mass Effect 3, It’s Awesome

-The galaxy at your fingertips, the stakes at your throat.
-A big, messy, heartfelt ride, and yes, the debates are part of the DNA.
+The galaxy at your fingertips, the Reapers at your throat.
+A massive, messy, heartfelt ride where even the ethical debates are encoded directly into its DNA.

 Well There Was This One Time, Turians...

-Side-glances, lore riffs, and that sci-fi joy where one species detail can spin a whole conversation.
+Side-glances, lore riffs, and the distinct sci-fi joy where a single alien detail can completely derail an entire tactical conversation.

 -